Welcome

 This article has covered the following key knowledge points:

-- The standard for what is reasonable differs for spouses/civil partners and for other applicants.
+• The standard for what is reasonable differs for spouses/civil partners (not limited to maintenance) and for other applicants (maintenance only).

-- The court considers financial needs, available resources, responsibilities, size of estate, disabilities, and other relevant factors when deciding whether to award provision and on what terms.
+• The court considers financial needs, available resources, responsibilities (legal and moral), size/nature of estate, disabilities, and other relevant factors when deciding whether to award provision and on what terms.

-- Court orders can range from maintenance to capital provision, with wider awards possible for spouses/civil partners than for other applicants.
+• Court orders can range from maintenance to capital provision, with wider awards possible for spouses/civil partners.
+Orders can include transfer/settlement/acquisition of property and variation of nuptial settlements or of the trusts on which the estate is held.

 Key Terms and Concepts